 Every year, the Steering Committee appoints a Selection Committee among the two Schools' professors, responsible for evaluating and selecting the students' applications.

 The Steering Committee may avail of a Specialisation Commission, made up of representatives of civil society, public institutions, the private sector and international organisations, which will be appointed at the start of each academic year.

-The programme includes three distinctive yet interconnected elements:
+The programme includes three distinctive, yet interconnected, elements:

-The Honours Programme is an innovative training programme aimed at young, talented, competent and highly motivated students, who are selected based on their profile, their academic career and a letter of motivation (or statement of purpose).
+The Honours Programme is an innovative training programme aimed at young, talented, competent and highly motivated students, who are selected based on their profile, on their academic career and on a letter of motivation (or statement of purpose).
 The Honours Programme alternates the conventional teaching of extracurricular courses with more informal training experiences, such as seminars, in which students listen, gain new experiences and engage in group work.
 Finally, the programme requires students to develop a technological and/or methodological research project for the purpose of their thesis, complemented, where possible, by a field experience (in a national, European or non-European organisation) based on multidisciplinary issues connected with global development.